pkazemi20/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 To run the R script, one would need to first set the working directory.
 The script is divided into two parts: first part will collect and clean the data set and the second part will perform calculations on the clean data set.
-In both parts, the script will write final results in a text files named as tidy3.txt.
+In both parts, the script will write final results in a text files named as tidy.txt.